Table of Contents

-Malformations of the kidney: renal agenesis and horseshoes kidney
+Malformations of the kidney: renal agenesis and horseshoe kidney

-Renal agenesis refers to the congenital absence of one (unilateral) or both (bilateral) kidneys.
-The absence of one kidney may be compensated by the remaining kidney.
+Renal agenesis refers to the congenital absence of 1 (unilateral) or both (bilateral) kidneys.
+The absence of 1 kidney may be compensated by the remaining kidney.
 Bilateral agenesis, however, is always fatal.

-The acute pyelonephritis is a bacterial infection which is mostly caused by an ascending urinary tract infection.
-In 70 % of the cases, the trigger is Escherichia coli – an often asked fact in exams.
-Common symptoms include fever, dysuria (problems with urination) and pain on percussion in the flank.
+The acute pyelonephritis is a bacterial infection that is mostly caused by an ascending urinary tract infection.
+In 70% of the cases, the trigger is Escherichia coli – a common fact that appears in exams.
+Common symptoms include fever, dysuria (problems with urination), and pain on percussion in the flank.

 The cystic kidney, in turn, refers to a pathology that is either congenital or acquired.
-The classification of this pathology follows the system of Potter.
-The hereditary form is called polycystic, whereas cystic changes caused by dysplastic development are called multicystic.
+The classification of this pathology follows the Potter system.
+The hereditary form is termed polycystic, whereas cystic changes caused by dysplastic development are referred to as multicystic.

 Kidney stones or urolithiasis

-Kidney stones develop when there is an over-saturation of one substance in the urine.
+Kidney stones develop when there is an over-saturation of 1 substance in the urine.
 Depending on the urinary pH, the substance settles and forms stones.

-There are many reasons for high concentrations in urine.
-Too little fluid intake, a high fluid loss, a nutrition rich in sodium chloride and calcium, immobilization during a long period of time, hormonal changes, gout and many other things may be responsible for the formation of kidney stones.
+There are many reasons for high concentrations of kidney stones in the urine.
+Too little fluid intake, high fluid loss, nutrition-rich in sodium chloride and calcium, immobilization during a long period of time, hormonal changes, gout, and many other things may be responsible for the formation of kidney stones.

-Inorganic and organic stones are to be looked at separately:
+Inorganic and organic stones are to be studied separately.